vyos/vyos-documentation/docs/services/pppoe-server.rst

 RADIUS shaper setup
 ===================

-The current attribute 'Filter-ID' is being used as default and can be setup within RADIUS:
+The current attribute 'Filter-Id' is being used as default and can be setup within RADIUS:

-Filter-ID=2000/3000 (means 2000Kbit down-stream rate and 3000Kbit up-stream rate)
+Filter-Id=2000/3000 (means 2000Kbit down-stream rate and 3000Kbit up-stream rate)

 The command below enables it, assuming the RADIUS connection has been setup and is working.